-The key management personnel of the Academy comprise the directors and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £328,504 (2019 £408,659).
+The key management personnel of the Academy comprise the trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £415,000 (2020 £328,504).